subins2000/open/README.md

    now open's files will be in the /var/www/open directory

-4) Using Replacing Softwares like regexxer(http://regexxer.sourceforge.net/), replace the string "open.subinsb.com" with "localhost/open" on the /var/www/open directory or /var/www/html directory
+4) Using Replacing Softwares like regexxer(http://regexxer.sourceforge.net/), replace the string "open.subinsb.com" with "localhost/open" on the /var/www/open directory or /var/www/html directory.
+Also, there might be URL instances like "open\.subinsb\.com" in certain files which won't be covered with this replacing.
+An example is cdn/js/main.js file on window.tURL() function.

 5) Create a MySQL database named "open"